 The Hospitality industry is not like other industries.
 There is a huge amount of overlap between roles.
 Add the huge staff turnover to this and that’s double trouble.
-As per a few research, 82% of the hospitality recruiters are finding it even more difficult to find the right fit for the vacancies.
+As per research, 82% of hospitality recruiters are finding it even more difficult to find the right fit for the vacancies.
 Plus, retaining top hospitality talent is even more difficult.
-Here, in this post, we have thus shared a few useful tips for retaining the best hospitality talent.
+Here, in this post, we have shared a few useful tips for retaining the best hospitality talent.

 The Hospitality industry is probably the only industry that needs almost every single type of job roles.
-From Chef to engineers; from waiters to designers; from gardeners to Software engineers and almost every other job.
+From chefs to engineers; from waiters to designers; from gardeners to Software engineers and almost every other job.
 This makes life pretty difficult for the hospitality recruiters as with a limited budget they need to have the best from a huge option pool.

-Let’s get going with a few tips to make lives little easier for the human resource people in terms of retaining the best hospitality talent.
+Let’s get going with a few tips to make lives a little easier for the human resource people in terms of retaining the best hospitality talent.

-Setting the tone with Onboarding and Orientation
+Setting the Tone with Onboarding and Orientation

 After doing all the hard work in attracting the best hospitality talent and then getting on with the hospitality industry recruitment process, it is such a pain if employees leave in a short span of time.
 It is thus crucial to set the first interaction right.